COVID-19: Myths Versus Facts

 Myth: COVID-19 spreads through food.

-Fact: Coronaviruses are generally thought to be spread from person to person through respiratory droplets.
-Currently, there is no evidence to support transmission of COVID-19 associated with food.
+Fact: There is no evidence to support transmission of COVID-19 associated with food.
 It may be possible that a person can get COVID-19 by touching a surface or object, like a packaging container, that has the virus on it and then touching their own mouth, nose, or possibly their eyes, but this is not thought to be the main way the virus spreads.
 In general, because of poor survivability of coronaviruses on surfaces, there is likely very low risk of spread from food products or packaging.

 Myth: I can get COVID-19 from my pet.